illyasch/url-shortener/README.md

 # url-shortener

 This service reduces long links from sites on the Internet.
+If you like the project or use it for any purpose, don't hesitate to give it a star on GitHub!

 ## Overview

-The entrypoint to the code is in cmd/url-shortener/url-shortener.go.
+The entry point to the code is in cmd/url-shortener/url-shortener.go.
 The service has the following HTTP handlers:

-- _/shorten_ - use POST method and x-www-form-urlencoded parametes url with a URL for shortening.
+- _/shorten_ - use the POST method and x-www-form-urlencoded parameters url with a URL for shortening.
   Returns base62 code of the URL.
 - _/{code}_ - use GET method and substitute {code} with actual URL code received from the service like **udXWFB**.
 Returns the full URL from the code.
-- _/readiness_ - check if the database is ready and if not will return a 500 status if it's not.
+- _/readiness_ - check if the database is ready and, if not, will return a 500 status.
 - _/liveness_ - return simple status info if the service is alive.

 ## Prerequisites